dfds/ded-toolbox/kafka-delete-topic/README.md

 ## Usage

+### Define topics to delete

+- Create file topics.list from topics.sample
+- Add one topic name per line in topics.sample

 ### Environment variables

 Use the sample_env.txt file to create a .env file, and fill it out with the cluster details.